lyteword/chspurgeon-tod/volume-5/psalm-108.md

 (d) Joyfully executed.

-3\.The best results.
+3\.
+The best results.
 To praise God makes a man both happier and holier, stronger and bolder—as the succeeding verses show.

 **Verse 2.** The benefit of early rising.
 The sweetness of the Sabbath morning early prayer meeting.